About Our Lab

 Ahsan Khan

-Hi, I'm Ahsan, a neuroscientist captivated by what the brain does every second of our lives, how it encodes memories, generates emotions, and drives behavior.
-I combine neuroimaging, and brain stimulation, to understand the mechanisms behind these deeply human experiences.
+Hi, I'm Ahsan, a neuroscientist captivated by what the brain does every second of our lives: encoding memories, generating emotions, and driving behavior.
+I combine neuroimaging and brain stimulation to uncover the mechanisms behind these deeply human experiences.

-I earned my PhD in Biomedical Engineering and have trained across disciplines in neuroscience, psychology, and engineering.
-Along the way, I’ve held research positions at institutions like the University of Pennsylvania, University of Cambridge, The Chinese University of Hong Kong, and the University of Graz.
-These global experiences have not only shaped my scientific approach but also deepened my appreciation for the cultural dimensions of science and well-being.
+I completed my PhD in Biomedical Engineering and trained across neuroscience, psychology, and engineering.
+Along the way, I've held research positions at the University of Pennsylvania, University of Cambridge, The Chinese University of Hong Kong, and the University of Graz — experiences that have shaped not only my scientific approach but also my appreciation for the cultural dimensions of science and well-being.

-Currently, I’m an Assistant Professor at the Academy of Wellness and Human Development, where I lead The Cognitive Neuromodulation Lab where we investigates human memory, attention, and cognitive control, asking how brain networks flexibly support these functions across the lifespan.
-We use noninvasive tools such as TMS, TIS, tDCS, EEG, and neuroimaging to test causal brain–behavior mechanisms.
+I'm currently an Assistant Professor at the Academy of Wellness and Human Development, Hong Kong Baptist University, where I lead the Cognitive Neuromodulation Lab.
+Our work investigates human memory, attention, and cognitive control, asking how brain networks flexibly support these functions across the lifespan.
+Using noninvasive tools — TMS, TIS, tDCS, EEG, and neuroimaging — we test causal brain–behavior mechanisms to bridge basic neuroscience with real-world applications for cognitive health.

 Yupeng LIU (Rainer)